Our Communities & Projects

 Providence has been building homes in the San Francisco Bay Area since 1984.
 We dedicate ourselves to building high quality homes for every home owner.
 The following is a summary of just some of our new homes communities and projects that we have successfully completed.

 Stonecrest Estates, Concord.
-5 single family homes that featured the highest construction standards, designer kitchens and baths, and numerous upgrades throughout.
+5 single family homes that feature the highest construction standards, designer kitchens and baths, and numerous upgrades throughout.

 Olive Branch Estates, Concord, 4 single family homes on large lots with soaring ceilings, sumptuous master bedroom suites with two-way fireplace and large walk-in closets.